Careers and employability

 - support with applications and mock interview sessions

-- sessions focused on improving your employability skills
+- sessions focused on improving your employability

-- an extensive employer events programme
+- an employer events programme

-- dedicated careers consultant and employability adviser for your course
+- dedicated careers consultants and employability advisers

-- innovative online tools, videos and advice
+- innovative online resources, tools and advice

 - help with managing your work experience.